MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 **This is preliminary content and subject to change.**

-The Windows container feature is available on Windows Server 2016 and Nano Server.
+The Windows container feature is available on Windows Server 2016, Nano Server, and Windows 10 insider releases.
 A Windows container host can be deployed onto physical systems, on-prem virtual machines, and cloud hosted virtual machines.
 The steps to deploy a container host may vary by operating system, and system type.
 This document provides the details needed to quickly provision a Windows container host.
 This document also links through to more detailed instruction on manual deployments for all configuration types.

 Use the navigation at the right hand side to select your desired deployment configuration.